 A: You have raised a good point.
 The event is exciting, and sometimes people get caught up in the atmosphere without taking adequate safety precautions.
 It is worth ensuring you have the right clothing if you intend to be right in amongst the Correfoc.
 If however, you are standing well back from Via Laietana (the main road on which the fire run takes place each year) you should be OK however you won't have the best views of the event.

 |You can see that the goggles and protective clothing worn by participants of the Correfoc.
 Note the use of clear plastic goggles.|

 We recommend you wear protective clothing that covers all exposed skin.
 The level of protection depends on how close you want to get to the event.
-You have the opportunity to actually enter the route on which the Correfoc takes place however if you decide to do this you really do need proper protection.
-This would include plastic goggles, full length sleeved top and trousers a scarf or hood to cover your head made of non-flammable material and protective plastic goggles and leather gloves.
-There are also loud bangs and explosive sounds going off continuously from fire crackers.
-If you feel nervous about loud noises then bring earplugs as well.
+You have the opportunity actually to enter the route on which the Correfoc takes place; however, if you decide to do this, you really do need proper protection.
+This would include plastic goggles, and full length sleeved top and trousers, a scarf or hood to cover your head made of non-flammable material and protective plastic goggles and leather gloves.
+There are also loud bangs and explosive sounds going off continuously from firecrackers.
+If you feel nervous about loud noises, then bring earplugs as well.

-Generally if the sparklers touch your clothes they normally fizzle out quickly however sparklers entering your eyes can cause serious damage and it is highly recommended you wear adequate eye protection.
+Generally if the sparklers touch your clothes they normally fizzle out quickly.
+However, sparklers entering your eyes can cause serious damage, and it is highly recommended you wear adequate eye protection.
 You can buy clear plastic goggles from most hardware stores.
-Choose the type that fully enclose your eyes to prevent anything entering from the side.
+Choose the type that fully encloses your eyes to prevent anything from entering from the side.

-For more information of the dates for the Carrefoc (fire run), Gigante (Giants parade) and the Castellers ( Human Castles) including locations see the following page on our website: La Mercè Festival
+For more information of the dates for the Correfoc (fire run), Gigante (Giants parade) and the Castellers ( Human Castles) including locations see the following page on our website: La Mercè Festival